StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ```
 3. A Pluto page should open in a browser.

-4. Select a notebook in the `open a file` entry box, e.g. type `./` and select a notebook.
+4. Select a notebook in the `open a file` entry box, e.g. type `./`, select a notebook collection and a notebook..

 ## Usage details